-The Cree Nations Treatment Haven is situated a long side the natural beauty of Sandy Lake.
-It was brought into existence in 1980's through the caring efforts and hard work of dedicated NNADAP workers and the four Chiefs of the Ahtahkakoop, Big River, Pelican Lake and Witchekan Lake First Nations, who realized an urgent need to combat the damaging causes and effects of alcohol and drugs on their peoples and communities.
+The Cree Nations Treatment Haven is situated along side the natural beauty of Sandy Lake.
+It was brought into existence in 1980's through the caring efforts and hard work of dedicated NNADAP workers and the four Chiefs of the Ahtahkakoop, Big River, Pelican Lake, and Witchekan Lake First Nations.
+The nations realized an urgent need to combat the damaging causes and effects of alcohol and drugs on their peoples and communities.

-As caregivers, the Board of Directors and the staff of the Treatment Haven believe that people are to be respected as unique individuals.
-Cree Nations Treatment Haven invites individuals on a personal journey to rediscover life, free from alcohol and drugs plus other addictive and compulsive behaviors in a caring, nurturing environment, where they can begin to take responsibility for themselves in a community atmosphere, where trust, confidence, self-esteem and respect are the primary focus.
+The board of directors and staff believe that people are to be respected as unique individuals.
+Cree Nations Treatment Haven invites individuals on a personal journey to rediscover life, free from alcohol, drugs, and other addictive, compulsive behaviours.
+Guests are invited into a caring, nurturing environment where they can begin to take responsibility for themselves in a community atmosphere, where trust, confidence, self-esteem and respect are the primary focus.